NSF CyberCorps SFS Program

 - Be a full-time rising junior in RMU’s BS Cybersecurity program by the start date of each cohort in the fall semester

-- Minimum undergraduate GPA of 3.3 out of 4 to apply
+- Minimum GPA of 3.3 out of 4 to apply for and maintain SFS scholarship status

 - Be able to pass a federal security background check for US government positions; Review the SF86 Questionnaire to gauge your self-confidence level: https://www.opm.gov/forms/pdf_fill/sf86.pdf